divinitas-art/workshowcase/README.md

 ## Tests

-I received this with short deadline and thus due to time constraints I wasn't able to create tests, rest assured that I test my code.
+I received this with short deadline and thus due to time constraints, I wasn't able to create tests.

+Rest assured that I test my code.